ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ### annex 3

+* new dataseries  6 new values inserted in the database

 ### annex 4

 * new data 128 new values inserted in the database

+CEDRIC : There were updated values : 74 values updated in the db

 ### annex 5

+* 236 new values inserted

 ### annex 6

+no data

 ### annex 7

+* 2 updated values

+* 4 new values inserted

 ### annex 8

+* 1 new row

 ---------------------------